jfong701/L01_11/README.md

 1. Download directory ProjectMain/ and all subdirectories and files
 2. Open a Eclipse and go to File -> Open Projects from File System
 3. The value for "Import source" should be the ProjectMain folder.
 Click Finish.
-4. Right click and go to Properties.
+4. In Package Explorer, Right click "ProjectMain" and go to Properties.
 5. Go to Java Build Path -> Libraries and click "Add JARS"
 6. Navigate to the "lib" folder and add the mysql connector.
+7. Repeat steps 5-6 and add "mxparser.jar"
-7. Right click the ProjectMain folder and click 'Export'
+8. Right click the ProjectMain folder and click 'Export'
-8. Select Java > 'Runnable JAR file' and click Next
+9. Select Java > 'Runnable JAR file' and click Next
-9. Set Launch configuration to 'IntroScreen - ProjectMain'
+10. Set Launch configuration to 'IntroScreen - ProjectMain'
-10. Choose an appropriate Export destination and file name
+11. Choose an appropriate Export destination and file name
-11. In Libary handling select 'Extract required libaries into generated JAR
+12. In Libary handling select 'Extract required libaries into generated JAR
-12. Click Finish
+13. Click Finish

 ## Repository Contents
 deliverables